zreigz/docker-workshop/commands/README.md

 Now, its time for something interesting to help us understand some more commands.
 We will continue with our example around busybox Image.

-First up, we will relaunch our container without the -i (interactive) mode.
+First up, we will relaunch our container without the -i (interactive: keep STDIN open even if not attached) and -d  (detach: run container in background and print container ID) mode.

 ```
 $ docker run -it -d busybox /bin/sh